 Stud flocks: Measuring methane emissions in your animals

-As part of the Cool Sheep® Programme, at least 5,000 methane measurements (phenotypes) of individual stud animals will be collected every year by AgResearch Limited, using Portable Accumulation Chambers (PAC) trailers.
+As part of the three-year Cool Sheep® Programme, at least 5,000 methane measurements (phenotypes) of individual stud animals will be collected every year by AgResearch Limited, using Portable Accumulation Chambers (PAC) trailers.
 These trailers enable accurate assessments of methane emissions from sheep.

 The PAC data is combined with sheep genotyping to provide a methane breeding value.
 Consequently, this programme will also support the wider use of genomic information in the national breeding flock.
 Greater genotyping of sires used across the breeding industry will generate breeding values for methane (and other traits) for as many sires used at stud and in the commercial industry as possible, providing additional benefits for national genetic gain.